Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 **What breaks without `prev_time`:** fold `time` into the wind functions and there is no way to ask for `t - dt`.
 Every foliage vertex reports zero motion.
-TAA reprojects a moving blade onto the history texel of whatever was behind it — every blade of grass in the frame smears.
-It also silently breaks the dithered LOD cross-fades, which resolve only when the motion vectors underneath them are right.
-This is the artefact Unreal Engine grass ships with, and it is the single thing we point to when someone asks why the foliage stack is worth building.
+TAA reprojects a moving blade onto the history texel of whatever was behind it.
+Every blade of grass in the frame smears.
+It silently breaks the dithered LOD cross-fades, which resolve only when the motion vectors underneath them are right.
+This is the artefact Unreal Engine grass ships with.
+It is the single thing we point to when someone asks why the foliage stack is worth building.

 On the Rust side, `Wind::advance` rolls the clock: